pengmai/midigeneration/README.md

 cmm.py
 > Implements the Generic Markov Model, Statechains, NotesStates, and relevant functions

+HMM_3rd_draft.py
+> Implements the Hidden Markov Model, based on the implementation of the Generic Markov Model

 data.py
 > Contains data structures to facilitate working with MIDI tracks, defines edit distance and other functionality